chrismo/talks/wicswac/wicswac.md

 This is my profile on GitHub.
-I’m not showing this to you to brag about the huge number of repos I’ve forked and never done anything with, nor is it to share my joy over it being the only online service where I’ve been able to obtain my preferred login name without having to resort to creativity.
+I’m not showing this to you to brag about the huge number of repos I’ve forked and never done anything with, nor is it to share my joy over it being the only online service where I’ve been able to obtain my preferred username without having to resort to creativity.

 ---